ul-fmf/mathematics-in-ljubljana/venue.md

 ### With bus from main train/bus station

-Walk to “Bavarski dvor” and take bus no. 6 or 6B (“Dolgi most” or “Vnanje gorice”) until stop “Hajdrihova”.
-There is a 3 min walk to the Faculty of Mathematics and Physics.
+Walk to “Bavarski dvor” and take bus no. 6 or 6B (“Dolgi most” or “Vnanje gorice”) to “Hajdrihova”.
+There is a 3-minute walk to the Faculty of Mathematics and Physics.

 ### From organized housing to the Faculty of Mathematics and Physics